 In our latest series, we look at the most important questions to ask app development companies and what their answers should sound like.
 Here’s what Puff has to say when it comes to updating your app:

-When it comes to maintaining apps post-launch, developers need to be thinking about so much more than just implementing updates.
+When it comes to maintaining apps post-launch, mobile app development projects need to take into consideration so much more than just implementing updates.
 There are a number of different factors which will affect your project post-launch, more specifically how much involvement, time and cost will be needed after your app is live in the Store:

 The most common mistake people make?

 Thinking that developers are responsible for marketing your app.
-The number one success metric clients tend to talk about is app downloads, but this is mainly achieved through marketing efforts which are not something that your developers will provide or focus on beyond the basics.
+The number one success metric clients tend to talk about is app downloads, but this is mainly achieved through marketing efforts which are not something that your developers will provide or focus on beyond the underlying digital strategy.

 Typically, successful apps with many active users will be updated up to four times a month.
 The most important thing to mention here is the differences between these updates.
 Which will always differ depending on the complexity of what you’re trying to do.